bormaxi8080/osint-timeline/DRAFT.md

 **Software Development:**

+Cypress - Fast, easy and reliable testing for anything that runs in a browser: https://github.com/cypress-io/cypress

 Skytable is a modern scalable NoSQL database with BlueQL, designed for performance, scalability and flexibility.
 Skytable gives you spaces, models, data types, complex collections and more to build powerful experiences: https://github.com/skytable/skytable

 FrostDB - Coolest database around Embeddable column database written in Go: https://github.com/polarsignals/frostdb